niu-lab/gclust/README.md

 Options:

-       -minlen   <int>       set the minimum length of a exact match, if not set, default=20 -both     <no-args>   compute forward and reverse complement matches, the default value is forward -nuc      <no-args>   match only the characters a, c, g, or t -sparse   <int>       step of sparse suffix array, default=1 -threads  <int>       number of threads to use, default=1 -chunk    <int>       chunk size for one time clustering, the unit is MB, default=100 -nchunk   <int>       chunk number loaded one time for remaining genomes alignment, default=2 -loadall  <int>       loading total genomes one time -rebuild  <int>       rebuild suffix array after clustering into one chunk, default=1
+       -minlen   <int>       set the minimum length of an exact match, if not set, default = 20 -both     <no-args>   compute forward and reverse complement matches, the default value is forward -nuc      <no-args>   match only the characters a, c, g, or t -sparse   <int>       step of sparse suffix array, default = 1 -threads  <int>       number of threads to use, default = 1 -chunk    <int>       chunk size for one time clustering, the unit is MB, default = 100 -nchunk   <int>       chunk number loaded one time for remaining genomes alignment, default = 2 -loadall  <int>       loading total genomes one time -rebuild  <int>       rebuild suffix array after clustering into one chunk, default = 1

 Clustering cutoff:

-       -memiden  <int>       MEMs identity for clustering (default=90, 90% MEMs identity)
+       -memiden  <int>       MEMs identity for clustering (default = 90, 90% MEMs identity)

 MEM extension options: